-3 reasons startups should exhbit at Disrupt SF 2019 – TechCrunch
+3 reasons startups should exhibit at Disrupt SF 2019 – TechCrunch

 Media exposure

 Along with 10,000+ attendees, Disrupt SF draws more than 400 media outlets.
 And all those journalists spend time prowling Startup Alley hunting for stories about fascinating founders, emerging tech trends or maybe even a future unicorn.
-Scoring media coverage can work wonders for your bottom line — as Luke Heron, CEO of TestCard, learned when he exhibited in Startup Alley.
+Scoring media coverage can work wonders for your bottom line — as Luke Heron, CEO of TestCard, learned when he exhibited in Startup Alley:

-Last year, TestCard closed a $1.7m funding round.
+Last year, TestCard closed a $1.7 million funding round.

 Investor attention

 Journalists aren’t the only influencers perusing the tech and talent on display in Startup Alley.
 Investors are just as eager to find up-and-coming prospects to add to their portfolios.
 It’s the perfect place to start conversations and develop relationships.
-Here’s what David Hall, co-founder of Park and Diamond, had to say about his experience.
+Here’s what David Hall, co-founder of Park & Diamond, had to say about his experience:

-Last year, Park and Diamond closed its first round of funding, allowing the company to relocate to New York and make its first key hires.
+Last year, Park & Diamond closed its first round of funding, allowing the company to relocate to New York and make its first key hires.

 Wild Card shot at Startup Battlefield